 9. I swapped ketchup for chippy sauce

-People from Edinburgh love to douse their fish suppers with salt and “sauce” — or chippy sauce — which is a condiment made with a mixture of vinegar and brown sauce.
+People from Edinburgh love to douse their fish suppers with salt and “sauce” (or chippy sauce), a condiment made with a mixture of vinegar and brown sauce.

-I still have no idea what brown sauce actually is, but chips with salt ‘n’ sauce is a winning combo.
+I still have no idea what brown sauce actually is, but I do know that chips with salt ‘n’ sauce is a winning combo.

 10. I started having weirdly intimate conversations with taxi drivers and random people on public transport

 It’s no secret that Scots are some of the most genuinely friendly people in the world, and they love a good life chat or a bit of banter on buses, in taxis, on the street… I guess anywhere and everywhere, really!

 So, clothes dryers aren’t really a thing in Scotland.
 In a country that’s incessantly wet and damp, I couldn’t wrap my head around the fact that air-drying laundry is the norm.
 But, I adjusted to the dryer-free life easily and I’ve continued air-drying my laundry since moving back to Canada.